Our Community Promise

 - Developed partnership with Cramlington Town Council to support arts and other initiatives at the Northumbria hospital site

-- A wellbeing coordinator is to be recruited to work across the trust to manage gym and wellbeing sites plus encourage staff to participate in physical activities
+- A wellbeing coordinator has been recruited to work across the trust to manage gym and wellbeing sites plus encourage staff to participate in physical activities

 - Cross-working with teams leading on initiatives such as staff wellbeing and the Active Hospitals pilot